 Now login with your new root password:

-Now you should be successfully able to login to MySQL using new password, let me know in case you face any difficulty while you reset MySQL root password.
+Now you should be successfully able to login to MySQL using new password, comment below in case you face any difficulty while you reset MySQL root password.